ArthurF23/Binary_Converter/README.md

 # Binary_converter
-Converts Ascii to hex or binary and the other ways around EXE file in Binary_converter/Debug/Binary_converter.exe
+Converts Ascii to hex or binary and the other ways around.\n EXE file in Binary_converter/Debug/Binary_converter.exe